Natural Climate Solutions

 In the tropics, sea grasses and mangroves are important forms of blue carbon, sequestering rich carbon stores in the sediment beneath them.
 In Canada, and other temperate nations, there is growing interest in kelp as a potential source of blue carbon, but also many uncertainties.
 Kelp forests provide essential habitat for numerous fish and invertebrate species and fuel the productivity of temperate coastal ecosystems.
 But they are also highly threatened by climate change.
 And while their restoration would have many benefits, it is unclear if it would also contribute as a climate change solution.

-In our DFO, NSERC Alliance, and Mitacs supported project and endorsed UN Ocean Decade Actions, we are undertaking a critical appraisal of the viability of Canada’s kelp forests in this regard.
+In our DFO, NSERC Alliance, and Mitacs supported project, Blue Carbon Canada, also endorsed by UN Ocean Decade Actions, we are undertaking a critical appraisal of the viability of Canada’s kelp forests in this regard.
 Working in collaboration with climate experts and partners at Kelp Rescue, Nature United, Oceans North and Arctic Kelp, we are modelling the present extent of kelp along Canada’s three coastlines, and projecting its potential to persist under different climate change scenarios.
 This work in part of a larger NSERC Alliance research project working to evaluate the current and future capacity for natural climate solutions in Canada’s oceans.
 This project started summer 2022 and has its own dedicated website.

 Kelp Restoration